Dwarf Galaxy Discoveries from the KMTNet Supernova Program III. the Milky-Way Analog NGC~2997 Group: Summary and Conclusion

 In the work presented in this paper, we conduct photometric analysis of 55 DGCs that we have identified in the field of the giant spiral galaxy NGC~2997 using the deep stacked images obtained from the KMTNet Supernova Program.
 Out of 55, 48 are newly discovered in this work while the rest seven are already identified candidates from previous studies.
 Table~\ref{tab:comp} compares the parameters of the DGCs in the NGC~2997 group that we identify in this study to those of the NGC~2784 and NGC~3585 groups.
 We summarize our main results below, along with our conclusions about the evolutionary stage of the NGC~2997 group based on our results.

 \begin{itemize}

 \item The 55 candidates show a broad range of photometric and structural parameters that are overall compatible with those found from the dwarf galaxies in other galaxy groups.
-Their $I$-band effective radii, $I$-band S\'ersic index, and the $V$-band total absolute magnitudes range from 0.14 to 2.97 kpc, from 0.25 to 1.39, and from --8.02 to --17.69 mag, respectively.
-The faint-end slope of their luminosity function is $\alpha$ = --1.43 $\pm$ 0.02, which is shallower than predictions based on $\Lambda$CDM models, but largely comparable to previously measured values.
+Their $I$-band effective radii, $I$-band S\'ersic index, and the $V$-band total absolute magnitudes range from 0.142 to 2.97 kpc, from 0.25 to 1.39, and from --8.02 to --17.69 mag, respectively.
+The faint-end slope of their luminosity function is $\alpha$ = --1.43 $\pm$ 0.02, which is shallower than predictions based on $\Lambda$CDM models, but largely comparable with previously measured values. {\tjf (\S~\ref{subsec:SBPNCAT},\S~\ref{subsec:LF})}

-\item Compared to our previous studies of DGCs in the field of NGC~2784 and NGC~3585 using similar KMTNet data, the DGCs of NGC~2997 show a lack of more morphologically developed candidates --- out of the 55 candidates, we are able to identify only 1 ultra-diffuse dwarf galaxy, and 1 nucleated candidates.
-In contrast, there exists a significantly increased fraction of irregularly shaped candidates (17 in total) in our sample of NGC~2997, and they are significantly more luminous and bluer.
-These morphological distributions of the DGCs indicate that the NGC~2997 group is a younger system.

 \item The DGCs of the NGC~2997 group are bluer than those of the NGC~2784 and NGC~3585, with its brighter members being systematically bluer than the fainter ones.
-The inferred higher star-formation activities in the more massive members of the NGC~2997 group could result from their longer environmental quenching processes.
+The inferred higher star-formation activities in the more massive members of the NGC~2997 group could result from {\tjf them having experienced group environmental quenching for a shorter time. (\S~\ref{subsec:cmr})}

 \item The projected number density of the DGCs in NGC~2997 group decreases along the distance from the center of NGC~2997, and there is no difference in this radial number density distribution between the bright (M$_{V}$ $\lesssim$ --11.02 mag) and faint members of the group.
-The average color of them appears to be invariant as a function of the radial distance.
-These again suggest that the NGC~2997 group is dynamically young, prior to developing mass segregation and/or radial dependency of colors identified in more evolved systems.
+The average color of them appears to be invariant as a function of the radial distance. {\tjf The lack of mass or color segregation again appears to be compatible with the scenario that the system has recently accreted massive, blue dwarf galaxies, possibly from the surrounding field. (\S~\ref{subsec:radial})}

+\item Compared to our previous studies of DGCs in the field of NGC~2784 and NGC~3585 using similar KMTNet data, the DGCs of NGC~2997 show a lack of more morphologically developed candidates --- out of the 55 candidates, we are able to identify only one ultra-diffuse dwarf galaxy, and one nucleated candidates.
+In contrast, there exists a significantly increased fraction of irregularly shaped candidates (17 in total) in our sample of NGC~2997, and they are significantly more luminous and bluer.
+These morphological distributions of the DGCs indicate that the NGC~2997 group is populationally young {\tjf with recently accreted luminous dwarf galaxies. (\S~\ref{subsec:mor})}